gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPScannerConfiguration.md

 ```

 ### -Schedule
-Specifies when and how often the scanner runs on the specified data repositories:
+Specifies how often the scanner runs on the specified data repositories:

 - OneTime: A single scan, after which the Azure Information Protection Scanner service is stopped.
 This option is useful when the *ScanMode* is set to Discover, so that the scanner runs one time and you can check the results in the report.

 - Continuous: The specified data repositories are repeatedly scanned in sequence and the Azure Information Protection Scanner service is not stopped.
 Use this option to scan for files that are modified or added to the data repositories.
-However, for files that are modified, check the configuration of the *OverrideLabel* parameter.
-This option is most useful when the the *ScanMode* is set to Enforce because it ensures all files will be scanned.
+This option is most useful when the *ScanMode* is set to Enforce because it ensures all files will be scanned.

 ```yaml